Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

-The PDFs extracted from LaMET approach can be useful for phenomenology by providing input data in kinematic regions that are difficult to measure in experiments.
-It has attracted attention from global fit community~\cite{Hobbs:2019gob}.
-For example, it has been found that in the large-$x$ region of unpolarized PDF the lattice result will lead to significant improvement on global fit result if it reaches an accuracy about $10\%$ level~\cite{Lin:2017snn}.
+The PDFs extracted from LaMET can be useful for phenomenology by providing input in kinematic regions that are difficult to measure in experiments.
+It has attracted attention from global fit community~\cite{Lin:2017snn,Hobbs:2019gob,Lin:2020rut,Bringewatt:2020ixn}.
+For example, it has been found that in the large-$x$ region of unpolarized PDF the lattice result will lead to significant improvement on global fit result if it reaches an accuracy of about $10\%$~\cite{Lin:2017snn}.
 The sea quark asymmetry~\cite{Geesaman:2018ixo} is also possible to be investigated now directly on lattice.
-For transversity PDF, due to the difficulty to measure in experiment, lattice results can already have impact on improving global fit and even making predictions.
-Further studies on important systematics such as the finite volume effects and other lattice artifacts, are still on the way.
-From early explorative results showing qualitative behavior of PDFs to the latest results which are comparable with global fits, it has come a long way in developing new techniques (momentum smearing, renormalization, matching, etc) and the computation resources have been steadily increased ever since.
-Extraction of PDFs from lattice simulation is expected to make serious impact on nuclear structure in QCD.
+For the transversity PDF, due to the difficulty of measurement in experiment, lattice results can already have impact on improving global fit and even making predictions.
+In addition to the isovector cases, calculations of the strange and charm unpolarized distributions~\cite{Zhang:2020dkn}, as well as the flavor separation of light quarks in the helicity PDF~\cite{Alexandrou:2020uyt}, have also been carried out recently.
+From early exploratory results showing qualitative behavior of PDFs to the latest results which are comparable with global fits, it has come a long way in developing new techniques (momentum smearing, renormalization, matching, etc.) and the computation resources have been steadily increased over time.
+The systematic uncertainties in the lattice calculation of PDFs have been thorougly investigated by the ETMC~\cite{Alexandrou:2019lfo}.
+Further studies on systematics such as the discretization effects and finite volume effects on various lattice ensembles are still necessary.
+In the future, lattice QCD is expected to make a significant impact on nuclon structure.

-To conclude this subsection, we would like to mention that there are also studies of the isovector PDF of other baryons, $\Delta^+$ to be more concrete, using twisted mass fermions~\cite{Chai:2020nxw}.
+To conclude this subsection, we would like to mention that there are also lattice studies of the isovector PDF of other baryons, $\Delta^+$ to be more concrete, using LaMET~\cite{Chai:2020nxw}.